 Those who use solar panels and really want to disconnect from the grid must be able to generate energy even without the sun, and keep what is not needed.
 This is usually done with a domestic lithium battery - Tesla's Powerwall 2 is one example.

-Now the Australian company I wash he built a kind of big armadion that can store excess energy in the form of hydrogen.
+Now the Australian company I wash he built a kind of nice big cupboard that can store excess energy in the form of hydrogen.
 You got it right: a hydrogen storage system, the first in the world.

 Lavo's storage system is called Green Energy Storage.
-It measures 1.68mx 1.24mx 40cm (66 x 49 x 15,7in) and weighs a whopping 324kg (714lbs).
-It is very unlikely, let's put it this way, that thieves will take away this hydrogen household battery.
+It measures 1.68m x 1.24m x 40 cm (66 x 49 x 15,7 inches) and weighs a whopping 324 kg (714 lbs).
+It's very unlikely, let's put it that way, that thieves will steal this hydrogen home battery.

 How does the hydrogen storage system work?

-There is not too much to do.
-It connects to a solar inverter (must be a hybrid) and to the water supply (via a purifier), and stops.
+There isn't too much to do.
+It connects to a solar inverter (must be a hybrid) and to the water network (via a purifier), and that's it.

-The home hydrogen battery uses excess solar energy to electrolyze water, releasing oxygen and storing hydrogen in a patented metal “sponge” hydride at a pressure of 30 bar, or 435 psi.
+The home hydrogen battery uses excess solar energy to electrolyze water, releasing oxygen and storing the hydrogen in a patented metal hydride “sponge” at a pressure of 30 bar, or 435 psi.

 It conserves about 40 kilowatt hours of energy, three times more than the current Powerwall 2, the Tesla storage system: enough to run an average home for two days.
 It can not rain forever!

-When this energy is needed, the Lavo storage system uses a fuel cell to supply power to the home, adding a small 5 kWh lithium buffer battery for an instant response.
-There is Wi-Fi connectivity and a phone app for monitoring and control, and companies with higher energy needs can run several in parallel.
-You can put a domestic hydrogen battery next to each other, and form a small "intelligent virtual power plant".
+When this energy is needed, the Lavo storage system uses a fuel cell to provide energy to the home, adding a small 5 kWh lithium backup battery for instant response.
+There's Wi-Fi connectivity and a phone app for monitoring and control, and businesses with higher power needs can run several in parallel.
+You can put a domestic hydrogen battery next to another, and form a small “intelligent virtual power plant”.

 How much?

-Currently, it has been said, this system conserves three times the energy compared to a Tesla Powerwall 2 storage system.
-However, it costs more than three times (we are around 25.000 euros).
-When the company will distribute this domestic hydrogen battery internationally, it says, the price is expected to drop below 20.000 euros.
-Let's talk about the last quarter of 2022.
+Currently, it has been said, this system conserves three times as much energy as a Tesla Powerwall 2 storage system.
+However, it costs more than three times as much (around 25.000 euros).
+When the company distributes this domestic hydrogen battery internationally, he says, the price should fall below 20.000 euros.
+We are talking about the last quarter of 2022.

 Advantages of the Lavo storage system compared to Tesla's Powerwall 2?